kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 #### Story 3: Single-subnet NIC Sharing

 A network DRA driver advertises NICs that can be shared across up to 16 pods, but only if pods belong to the same subnet.
-The driver sets `sharingAffinity.parameterKeys: ["networking.example.com/subnet"]`.
+The driver publishes a CEL expression on the slice that extracts the subnet from its opaque config (e.g., `subnet: "object.subnetID"`).

 - Pod A (subnet-X) is allocated to eth1 → eth1 is now locked to subnet-X
 - Pod B (subnet-X) arrives → matches affinity, is eligible to share eth1